The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 4 257 2 3625 177

-The minutes records “the number of minutes since midnight for each birth”.
+The minutes column records “the number of minutes since midnight for each birth”.
 So can use the diff method to compute the interval between each successive birth.

 diffs = boom["minutes"].diff().dropna()